turboapps/docs/getting_started/turbo_for_citrix/citrixwalkthrough.md

 ![](/components/docs/getting_started/turbo_for_citrix/Corg4.png)

-Enter a **Full Name** and **Email address** for your organization.
-Optionally enter a **Description**.
-Optionally enter a username for **Twitter** and **GitHub**.
-(Only enter the organization's account username, a URL is not required.)
-Optionally, you can also enter a URL for your organizations **Website**.
+Enter a **Full Name** and an **Email address** for your organization.
+Optionally enter a **Website**, **Description**, **Twitter** account and **GitHub** account for your organization.

 Click **Update**

 ![](/components/docs/getting_started/turbo_for_citrix/Corg7.png)

-Update account information such as **Payment Information** by browsing the options seen in the above image.
+Update account information such as **Payment Information** using the other options in the organization settings.

-### Setting up a list of applications
+### Setting up a channel

+Now that the organization is configured, we need to set up the applications that will be part of the subscription.

 ![](/components/docs/getting_started/turbo_for_citrix/Corg6.png)

-Navigate to **Hub**.
-From here you can browse through the applications on the Turbo.net hub.
-Click on **Browsers**.
+From the **Hub**, select **Browsers** and add some browsers to the channel.

 ![](/components/docs/getting_started/turbo_for_citrix/Corg8.png)

-When you identify an application that you would like to add to your subscription, simply hover your mouse over the application and click on the **favorite** button.
+When you identify an application that you would like to add to your subscription, hover your mouse over the application and click **Add**.
 You can have both self-updating applications and legacy versions of applications depending on your specific needs.
-In the above image, you can see **Chrome Latest** and **Chrome 43** have been selected as favorites.
-Select a **Latest** version, such as **Chrome Latest**, to ensure that your version is always the latest available.
-Select a specific version, such as **Chrome 43**, to ensure that your version is always the same.
+In the above image, you can see **Chrome Latest** and **Chrome 43** have been selected.
+Select a **Latest** version, to receive automatic updates so that Chrome is always patched.
+Select a specific version, such as **Chrome 43**, to keep the version unchanged.

 ![](/components/docs/getting_started/turbo_for_citrix/Corg9.png)